ARMmbed/mbed-client/docs/Howto.md

 There are additional APIs that provide getter and remove functions for Object Instances in the `M2MObjectInstance` class; [check the API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/m2mobjectinstance_8h.html) for their usage.

-### How to create and configure Resources and Resource Instances
+### Creating and configuring Resources and Resource Instances

 With this API, you can create and configure the following Resources and Resource Instances: